 Some of these ideas will seem obvious to some readers, and revolutionary to others.
 We have heard objections to parts of this teaching, but none that have caused us to doubt the wisdom of it.
 And we increasingly hear wonderful testimonies.

-I talked recently with an unmarried friend in his mid-thirties who had just finished listening for a third or fourth time to a 9Marks Ministries interview with Joshua Harris, Al Mohler, Scott Croft, and myself on dating (available at www.9marks.org).
+I talked recently with an unmarried friend in his mid-thirties who had just finished listening for a third or fourth time to a 9Marks Ministries interview on dating.
 He said that he was beginning to think he had wrongly approached finding a wife.
 (He also said his age was leading him to the same conclusion!)

 Not too long after that, I was in a seminary bookstore, and a young couple came up to me and announced they had become engaged soon after hearing this same interview.
 They simply wanted to thank me.
 The young man in particular said that such marriage-focused teaching on male-female relationships had shown him his responsibility and had given him courage.